-The global environment remains challenging for international fixed income.
-In the U.S. we prefer short-term investment-grade fixed income, and favor taking intermediate- and long-term investment grade fixed income allocations to long-term levels.
-This step should lock in long-term fixed income gains since October 2022, when we initiated a favorable rating on the asset class.
+The global environment remains challenging for international fixed income, and we favor U.S. short- and long-term investment-grade fixed income.
 Corporate issuers enter 2024 with strong credit metrics and largely supportive outlooks from the major rating agencies.
 Among high-yield issuers, we value due diligence that emphasizes quality.
 Many double-B (BB) rated companies may manage a downturn without substantial credit risk.
 We remain favorable on U.S. Treasuries and municipals, for investors in higher effective tax brackets.
 Among municipals, we prefer A-rated or higher general-obligation bonds.

-2023 latest 2024 year- end target Federal funds rate 5.25%-5.50% 4.50%-4.75% 10-year U.S. Treasury yield 4.33% 4.25%-4.75% 30-year U.S. Treasury yield 4.50% 4.50%-5.00%
+2023 latest 2024 year- end target Federal funds rate 5.25%-5.50% 4.75%-5.00% 10-year U.S. Treasury yield 4.33% 4.75%-5.25% 30-year U.S. Treasury yield 4.50% 5.00%-5.50%

 Sources: Wells Fargo Investment Institute and Bloomberg.
 Latest market data as of November 30, 2023.
-Targets for 2024 are based on forecasts by Wells Fargo Investment Institute as of January 10, 2024.
+Targets for 2024 are based on forecasts by Wells Fargo Investment Institute as of December 5, 2023.
 Forecasts, targets, and estimates are based on certain assumptions and on our current views of market and economic conditions, which are subject to change.
 An index is unmanaged and not available for direct investment.
-Past performance is no guarantee of future results.
+Past performance is no quarantee of future results.